 If the acid leak is able to mess with the metal that makes up your battery, you can imagine what it’s doing to the other parts of your car that you need to function properly in order to drive.
 If left untreated, that corrosion can cause a major problem for the rest of your car, causing you to have to return to your auto mechanic for a repair that you could have avoided.

 2. How to tell if a car battery is bad: Slow engine crank

 Unfortunately, there aren’t always visible signs your car battery is dying, so it’s important to pay attention to any sign of trouble when you attempt to start your car.
-If you’re having trouble getting the car to start in the morning (engine doesn’t rollover quickly on first attempt) and it’s not a particularly cold day, that’s a sign that you almost certainly have a battery problem.
+If you’re having trouble getting the car to start in the morning (the engine doesn’t roll over quickly on the first attempt) and it’s not a particularly cold day, that’s a sign that you almost certainly have a battery problem.
 A weak or dying battery might make the car sound like it’s struggling to start up.

 Also, if you can’t get any lights to turn on fully in the car when you turn the key, the battery is almost surely the culprit.

 Even if the car ends up starting after a few cranks, you don’t want to push your luck.
 One instance means that it’s time to start checking around to see how much car batteries cost (see below) and planning your budget appropriately.
 A second instance within a short time frame means that your waiting period has expired.
 When that happens, you need to test or replace your battery as soon as possible.

 Mechanics measure the power of a car battery in cold cranking amps.
 A new car battery might start at 650 cold-cranking amps, and start to struggle when it dips into the 400s.

 The last thing you want to have to happen when you’re trying to figure out when to replace a car battery is to discover that you waited too long to replace the battery and you’re stranded with a car that won’t start.

 3. Sign you need to replace your car battery: Low battery fluid level